Download Football Manager 2018 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

 What to do a player get’s a red card?

-Personally I favor to substitute the right inside forward with a player in position with the one who got the red card and let the one playing as false nine play inside forward right for the rest of the match, unless it’s the false nine himself who got the red card.
+Personally I favor substituting the right inside forward with a player in position with the one who got the red card and let the one playing as false nine play inside forward right for the rest of the match unless it’s the false nine himself who got the red card.
 Then change the inside forwards duties to attack, so you play a 2-3-2-2 formation.
-Make sure both inside forwards has player instruction to sit narrow and roam from position.
+Make sure both inside forwards has player instruction to sit narrow and roam from the position.

 Default distribution method for the goalkeeper would be to pass into the central defenders in case you should forget the default instruction.

 Team Training (General) – The Development Program

 The tiki taka philosophy could be entitled as an integral culture where player development is as important as the philosophy in terms of transfers and youth recruitment.
 It’s not like the sudden change of a manager entirely change the way the team will play – or which training sessions that will be elementary for the youths preparations to become a future first team member.